Metric/Materia/README.md

  * Work around for now is to set scaling for all displays to 100% in Windows 10.

  * Undo and redo do not work in function graphs currently
- * Parameters with text boxes do not unfocus properly when clicking off of it

 How-To and Various Info
 ========================